EDM115/unzip-bot/README.md

 - [ ] Add group support.
 You add bot to group as admin, then reply to any file with `/extract`.
 Then you choose where goes the files (group or PM), and drop here do the instructions (pass or no, what to upload, …)

 ## Fixed/added :partying_face:
+#### Fixed :
-- [x] Download speed stays constant, depending of what we have at begining.
-If the download started at 3 Mb/s, it will stay like that through all the process and can't evolve
+- [x] *Download speed stays constant, depending of what we have at begining.
+If the download started at 3 Mb/s, it will stay like that through all the process and can't evolve* Fixed with new PyroGram
-- [x] Unzipping normally a password protected archive makes crash the bot 😭
+- [x] *Unzipping normally a password protected archive makes crash the bot 😭* Fixed here : [1](https://github.com/EDM115/unzip-bot/commit/41adcb26d11fa0df2425e7aa1654c88d5a4b2151), [2](https://github.com/EDM115/unzip-bot/commit/e933acdf3b61ee1cc92a194cb53c491537405c8f), [3](https://github.com/EDM115/unzip-bot/commit/db59780a14cbde2da53e739f62462719a3c95cd4), [4](https://github.com/EDM115/unzip-bot/commit/9ed2bb8621f8fb874912d8d7b103af83075c0202), [5](https://github.com/EDM115/unzip-bot/commit/5d6004aaae3a494b2e2a83b9c980cb3c4b94c731)
+- [x] *Looks like some "blank" users are added to the db, including a banned one Actually, the banned db can exist only if at least 1 value is inside.
+So, since owner have all rights, his ID can be added into it, the owner status will bypass it.
+But I noticed also other banned users while no `/ban` command were done* [Fix here](https://github.com/EDM115/unzip-bot/commit/6b69084cd7337453effb7e9015d2c77da83f8d81)
+#### Added :
-- [x] Adding file name in description while uploading
+- [x] *Adding file name in description while uploading* Here : [1](https://github.com/EDM115/unzip-bot/commit/37e534873baba858583729f27927f42da368ed86)

 [![Deploy me 🥺](https://www.herokucdn.com/deploy/button.svg)](https://www.heroku.com/deploy?template=https://github.com/EDM115/unzip-bot/tree/beta)